Mendes113/lsr/README.md

 ## Usage

-To use the Directory Explorer, follow these steps:
+To use the lsr, follow these steps:

 1. Clone the repository: